graphprotocol/graph-node/docs/config.md

 data across multiple Postgres databases.
 All databases together form the store of the `graph-node` instance.
 Each individual database is called a _shard_.

-Support for multiple databases is configured through a TOML configuration file.
-The location of the file is passed with the `--config` command line switch.
-When using a configuration file, it is not possible to use the options `--postgres-url`, `--postgres-secondary-hosts`, and `--postgres-host-weights`.

-The TOML file consists of three sections:
-* `[store]` describes the available databases
-* `[ingestor]` sets the name of the node responsible for block ingestion
-* `[deployment]` describes how to place newly deployed subgraphs

-## Configuring Multiple Databases

 The `[store]` section must always have a primary shard configured, which must be called `primary`.
 Each shard can have additional read replicas that